 - Missing Child or Online Exploitation of a child

 - Suspected terrorism or criminal activity

-Contact the VictimConnect Resource Center by phone at 1-855-484-2846 or by chat for more information or assistance in locating services that can help you or a loved one who is interested in reporting a crime.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one who is interested in reporting a crime.